cuba-platform/ldap-addon/README.md

 ![Default Rule Editor](img/default-rule-editor.png)

 * *Description*: a short description of the default rule.
-* *Terminal rule*: if checked, then other rules cannot be applied, if the default rule was used.
+* *Terminal rule*: if checked, then rules coming after the current one (according to the rule order) will not be applied.
 * *Access group*: an access group to be assigned to a user, if the default rule is applied.
 * *Override existing access group*: if checked, then an access group that was previously assigned to a user is removed and the group specified in the 'Access group' field is used instead.